Modoc sucker: Preferred habitat conditions

 Modoc sucker prefers specific habitats and are usually most abundant under the following conditions.
 First the water flows slowly, in some places intermittently, and has large shallow pools with muddy bottoms.
 Secondly, the water quality needs to be not only moderately clear but preferably partially shaded by trees, shrubs, or boulders for better prevent from large predators.
-The habitat temperature range for the Modoc sucker is usually between 6 and 25 degrees Celsius.
-This fish tends to avoid areas with excessively warm water and swift currents.
-It is important to note that Modoc suckers are rarely seen in headwater streams with steep gradients and swift currents.
-Similarly, they are difficult to detect in those areas of lower Ash Creek with deeper pools, higher temperatures, and higher flow (250–400 liters per second).
+The habitat temperature range for the Modoc sucker is usually between 6 and 25 C. This fish tends to avoid areas with excessively warm water and swift currents.
+Modoc suckers are rarely seen in headwater streams with steep gradients and swift currents.
+Similarly, they are difficult to detect in those areas of lower Ash Creek with deeper pools, higher temperatures, and higher flow (250–400 l/s.

 In contrast, Modoc suckers are found primarily in the middle and lower reaches, which have moderate water temperatures, slower flows, and relatively shallow water depths.
 These characteristics provide an ideal environment for the Modoc sucker to survive.
 The stream habitat has substrates of sediment and cobble with large amounts of detritus in the water that the fish uses for cover.
 It also uses overhanging banks, large rocks, and vegetation for cover.
 Spawning occurs in substrates with a lot of gravel.
 The fish eats algae, small invertebrates, and detritus.
 The abundance of the Modoc sucker presents some interesting facts.